Last updated on March 1st, 2019

 Start Windows in Safe Mode and see if the "mouse click not working" issue persists.
 To do that:

-3. Click the Boot tab and then check the Safe Boot option.
+3. At the the Boot tab, check the Safe Boot option and click OK. *

 Note: When you finish your job, open the System Configuration utility again and at General tab, select Normal Startup to re-start Windows normally.